trueos/trueos-docs/trueos-handbook/helpsupport.rst

  sudo make i18n
  make html
  ls _build
- doctrees                html-es                 html-tr  		pcbsd-handbook-i18n.txz
- html                    html-fr                 html-uk
- html-da		 html-id		 locale
- html-de                 html-pt_BR        	 locale-po
+ doctrees                html-es                 html-tr    trueos-handbook-i18n.txz html                    html-fr                 html-uk html-da                 html-id                 locale html-de                 html-pt_BR              locale-po

-This will make an HTML version of the Guide for each of the available translations.
+This makes an HTML version of the Guide for each of the available translations.
 In this example, translations are available for English (in :file:`html`), Danish, German, Spanish, French, Indonesian, Brazilian Portuguese, Turkish, and UK English.
-To update the HTML at a later time
+To update the HTML at a later time:

 .. code-block:: none

  cd ~/trueos-docs
  git pull
  cd trueos-docs/trueos-handbook
  sudo make i18n
  sudo make html